denevell/Natch-Android/README.md

 The Android client to the Natch REST project.

 ## Backlog
+* Look at pagination refresh again

 ### Icebox

 * See if I can tests gcm notifications
 * I should see an error on delete thread
 * I should see an error on delete post
-* Pull / push to refresh
-* Save login details
 * I should keep the found threads on rotate / onResume / app close
 * Only see notification for summaries
-* Dialogue box crash
+* Save login details
 * Login from any page
 * 403/401 logs you out?
 * Tech task: Unit tests from gradle